amadgi/postgres_server/README.md

 In the following sections we will explain the steps needed to set up each of the 4 main components of this project in
 order:

-1. the configuration of postgres server (for auto replication and failover)
+1. the backend API server
-2. the backend server
+2. the central repository and the poller script
-3. the central repository and the poller script
+3. the configuration of postgres server (for auto replication and failover)
 4. the web interface

 ## API Setup